prideout/shaderhud/README.md

 Shaderhud is fairly robust at collecting shaders for viewing purposes, but the shader editing feature only works with certain rendering engines that use uniform blocks (e.g. [Filament]).

+There are many limitations to shader editing due to the fact that WebGL doesn't allow shaderhud to glean information from a `WebGLUniformLocation` object.

 To inject shaderhud, first paste this into your browser's developer console:

 ```js